Poultry farming is one of the best businesses to start for a new entrepreneur with small investment capital.

 Ability to mix feed-in quantity your flocks will use within four weeks.

-With its higher protein content, this is main peak period they develop their body into egg laying before its ready it should be provided with grower ration containing 16-18 % protein when compared to the starter it is less.
+With its higher protein content, this is the main peak period they develop their body into egg-laying before its ready it should be provided with grower ration containing 16-18 % protein when compared to the starter it is less.

 Hens deprived of adequate amounts of calcium will utilize the calcium stored within their bones to produce an egg.

-* Normally every living creature wants to exist same as in chicken so build a chicken coop to protect chickens, if the chickens get scared (or) otherwise they will not lay an egg.
+Normally every living creature wants to exist the same as in chickens so build a chicken coop to protect chickens, if the chickens get scared (or) otherwise they will not lay an egg.

-* Food and water plays a vital role give them fresh water and food daily, and an unhealthy hen will have no energy (or) material to create an egg.
+* Food and water play a vital role give them fresh water and food daily, and an unhealthy hen will have no energy (or) material to create an egg.

-* Stress impact every one hence builds nesting boxes in the coop this will give them some privacy when they lay the eggs.
+* Stress impacts everyone hence builds nesting boxes in the coop this will give them some privacy when they lay the eggs.